Cutter-H/ResourceComponentPlugin/README.md

 # Resource Component (Unreal Engine Plugin)
 The component can be used as health, mana, stamina, or any other reusable resource.
+The purpose of this plugin is to provide GAS-like resources without implementing GAS.
+Please note that this is not as dynamic as GAS, but does provide more functionality than a float that you add/subtract values from.

 Includes a modifiable Health component and a ready-made Health component with UI elements.